A Comparison of Prior Elicitation Aggregation using the Classical Method and SHELF: Discussion

 The CM and SHELF are both widely used aggregation techniques, and the comparison of seed questions shows they both perform well.
 Both methods consistently outperformed any individual expert, suggesting the use of either would result in a more informative and better calibrated prior distribution.
 EW aggregation offers a quicker and simpler method of aggregation, though there is less of an improvement over individual experts.
 Still, without seed questions with which to judge experts to select the ones that performed best, using an EW aggregated prior would perform better than randomly selecting an expert.

-Previous studies comparing mathematical aggregations and individual experts tended to find similar results as found here. \cite{Cooke2008TUBase} and \cite{Cooke2008ResponseDiscussants} found the CM outperformed EW and the best expert. \cite{Ganguly2014Correspondence:Results} showed that over a group of 48 datasets, EW's error was 3\% higher than the CM, while the majority of the time the CM was better calibrated than the CM. \cite{Flandoli2011ComparisonTechnique} suggested that any of the aggregation methods would perform better than selecting a single expert at random, and that none of the aggregation methods tested ever performed worse than the single best expert.
-Likewise, \cite{Lin2009TheModel} finds aggregation performs better than a single expert, and that the CM and EW perform similarly.
-The effectiveness of the best expert appears to depend on how well the best expert has performed, as \cite{Hammitt2013CombiningData} found the best expert performed better than either aggregation method.
+Previous studies comparing mathematical aggregations and individual experts tended to find similar results as found here. \cite{Cooke2008} found the CM outperformed EW and the best expert. \cite{Ganguly2014} showed that over a group of 48 datasets, EW's error was 3\% higher than the CM, while the majority of the time the CM was better calibrated than the EW. \cite{Flandoli2011} suggested that any of the aggregation methods would perform better than selecting a single expert at random, and that none of the aggregation methods tested ever performed worse than the single best expert.
+Likewise, \cite{Lin2009} finds aggregation performs better than a single expert, and that the CM and EW perform similarly.
+However, as \cite{Hammitt2013} found the best expert performed better than either aggregation method it appears that whether an expert can outperform the aggregation depends on the specific elicitation results.
 In this case, the CM still outperformed EW.
 While these comparisons looked at various aggregation methods, the comparison of SHELF to the CM has not been previously analysed.

 The CM performed better than SHELF in the Brier score, suggesting a more informative prior, while SHELF received better results under the Logarithmic and Quadratic scores, suggesting a better calibrated prior.
 In terms of scores, the performance of both the methods appears strong.
 The benefits of one over the other may therefore lie more in the specifics of their applications.